High-Dimensional Tail Index Regression: Introduction

-The rest of the paper is organized as follows.
-Section \ref{sec:main} presents the method and its theory.
-We extend the baseline theory to estimation and inference for conditional quantiles in Section \ref{sec:quantiles}.
-Monte Carlo simulations in Section \ref{sec:simulation} demonstrate that the proposed HDTIR has excellent small-sample performance.
+{\bf Organization:} Section \ref{sec:main} presents the method and theory of the HDTIR.
+Monte Carlo simulations in Section \ref{sec:simulation} demonstrate that the proposed HDTIR has excellent finite-sample performance.
 We apply the method to text analyses of viral posts in X in Section \ref{sec:application}.
-Mathematical details are relegated to the appendix.
+Extensions, mathematical proofs, and technical details are relegated to the appendix.